Treadmill walking

 Final Word

 Treadmill walking is great way to stay in shape and loose pounds, if you not used to treadmills take time to learn them and read the manual before jump on them.
-Schedule your workout based on your pace, intensity and needs, if need to figure out what type of workout you require consult with your personal trainer.
+Schedule your workout based on your pace, intensity and needs, if you need to figure out what type of workout you require consult with your personal trainer.
 Avoid holding on the handrails, it can give you a bad posture which can lead to back injuries.

 Related Articles